ricecake/plywood/README.md

 Overview
 ========

-Plywood provides a simple web interface to store JSON objects that are tree structured and then search on and retrieve information from that structure with simple HTTP Restful semantics.
+The Plywood database server provides a simple web interface to store JSON objects that are tree structured and then search on and retrieve information from that structure with simple HTTP Restful semantics.

 Requirements for end-users
 ==========================